 A walk in the South Downs National Park is a must for ramblers.
 Towner Art Gallery runs a series of special curator led tours of the South Downs, exploring the landscapes which have inspired many of the works in the Towner collection.

-For water lovers, enjoy Eastbourne’s sea on a kayak or standup paddle board from Eastbourne Kayak and Surf Hire.
+For water lovers, enjoy Eastbourne’s sea on a kayak or standup paddle board from Buzz Active.
 Families can paddle through the waterways of Seven Sisters Country Park by joining a session or trip with Cuckmere Haven Canoe Club.

 For more extreme sport lovers, try kitesurfing lessons from the Kite Surf Centre.